 Remember your face covering

 The authorities have made mask wearing mandatory on all public transport.
-This also applies to MOLSLINJEN ferries.
+This also applies to MOLSLINJENs ferries.

-The face covering requirement does not apply to pregnant women, to children under 12 years of age, to individuals with breathing difficulties or impaired consciousness, or to those with physical or mental disabilities who are unable to remove the face covering themselves.
+The face covering requirement does not apply to children under the age of 12, to individuals with breathing problems or impaired consciousness, or those with physical or mental disabilities who are unable to remove the face covering themselves.